 Implementation of New Accounting Pronouncements

-For the year ended June 30, 2023, the Board adopted and the System implemented all applicable new GASB pronouncements.
-The most recent pronouncements, effective for fiscal year ended June 30, 2023, are provided below.
+For the year ended June 30, 2024, the Board adopted and the System implemented all applicable new GASB pronouncements.
+The most recent pronouncement, effective for fiscal year ended June 30, 2024, is provided as follows.